Bijli Mahadev Trek

 Day 3

-Trek from Shiladhar to Karate; drive back to Manali.
+Trek from Shildhar to Karate.
+Drive back to Manali.

 Trek Distance: 2 km | Trek Duration: 2 hours | Drive Distance: 38 km | Drive Duration: 1.5 hours

 Indiahikes will arrange the drive from Karate to Manali via Jungle Line Campus.
-The total fare of the vehicle will be approx Rs 4,500.
+The total fare for the vehicle (SUV seating 5-6 trekkers) will approximately be Rs 4,500.
 This cost is to be divided among trekkers.
-(SUV:5-6 trekkers)

 IMPORTANT POINTS